-Astroturfing is one of the most interesting guerrilla marketing strategies as it tends to carry a high level of risk for a company's brand and products.
-The main premise behind astroturfing is to generate hype around a particular product or service without a ton of pre-existing sales or customer feedback.
+Astroturfing is one of the most interesting guerrilla marketing strategies.
+It tends to carry a high level of risk for a company’s brand and products.
+The main premise behind astroturfing is to generate hype around a particular product or service without pre-existing sales or customer feedback.

 This is where the risk element comes into play.
 Most of the hype or reviews surrounding astroturfing tend to be incentivized to be positive.
 So most times consumers don’t really have a clear idea if the product or service quality is truly as advertised.
 It has the ability to generate negative press and feedback for a brand and it’s products if they don’t perform as advertised.

-If a company chooses to use a guerrilla marketing technique such as astroturfing they have to be 100% sure of the qualities capabilities and quality.
-Astroturfing can oftentimes be seen with political ads and or brands which don’t have a ton of customers or visibility in a specific market.
+If a company chooses to use a guerrilla marketing technique such as astroturfing they have to be 100% sure of the capabilities and quality.
+Astroturfing can oftentimes be seen with political ads or brands which don’t have a ton of customers or visibility in specific markets.

 Recommended Reading: What is Astroturfing and Why Your Business Should Avoid It

 It’s quite common for videos on Youtube “to go viral”.
 The goal of viral and buzz marketing is for other individuals to spread the message or product around organically creating large exposure and growth for the marketing message and brand.
 It’s a kind of word of mouth marketing which in our digital age can spread quite quickly online.